mwgribben/abc-of-chairmanship/8_voting.markdown

 Because the chair's role is essentially an impartial one, they should not normally vote unless it is to exercise the casting vote, to which they are specially entitled and which may be used whether the vote in on a motion or for the election of a candidate.
 There are, in fact, two views as to the chair's voting rights in the absence of express provision in the rules or standing orders.

-THe *first* is that the has a deciding vote only – that is, on any matter on which the members are equally divided for and against, they have the power to exercise a deciding vote.
+The *first* is that the chair has a deciding vote only – that is, on any matter on which the members are equally divided for and against, they have the power to exercise a deciding vote.

 The *second* view is more controversial, but is considered to be legally correct.
-This is that the chair has their own vote *as an ordinary members* and an additional casting vote *as chair*.
+This is that the chair has their own vote *as an ordinary member* and an additional casting vote *as chair*.
 They are thus entitled to use their member's vote, even though it produces equality for and against the motion or candidate, and can then use their casting vote, as chair, whichever way they think best (or not at all).
 If the chair exercises their two votes, they should not cast them together.
 In other words, they should use their vote as an ordinary member at the same time as the other members vote and then, *only if the voting is level*, use their casting vote.

-Apart from the thorny question as to whether they are entitled to use member's vote *after others have cast theirs*, it will appear undiplomatic (and to some undemocratic) for the chair to ‘swing’ the voting of a conference by registering together two votes in the same direction upon a highly controversial matter.
+Apart from the thorny question as to whether they are entitled to use their member's vote *after others have cast theirs*, it will appear undiplomatic (and to some undemocratic) for the chair to ‘swing’ the voting of a conference by registering together two votes in the same direction upon a highly controversial matter.

 The rules of standing orders should always place difficult procedural matters beyond doubt and specify whether the chair has an additional casting vote and how it (and their own member's vote) is to be exercised.
 But the chair should always think very carefully before using their casting vote; there may be occasions where, having voted as a member in favour of a motion, they may (on finding equality of voting) decide not to use their casting vote, or even to use it against the motion.